TerryRPatterson/journal/index.rst

-.. quest-log documentation master file, created by sphinx-quickstart on Tue Sep 25 15:55:08 2018.
+..
+Quest Journal documentation master file, created by sphinx-quickstart on Tue Sep 25 16:32:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.